Court rules mothers’ drug use in pregnancy isn’t child abuse

 - Furious Iraqi lawmakers demand US troop withdrawal VIEW

+While her daughter was hospitalized, Donohue wrote, the mother did not check in on her or stay with her.
+Clinton County Children and Youth Services was granted protective custody.
+In May 2017, the county judge determined the law did not provide for a finding of abuse for what occurred before the girl was born.

+The Clinton County child welfare agency argued that a finding of child abuse would help protect other children if the mother were to become pregnant again.

-The mother’s lawyer calls the decision a victory for public health and the rights of women and children.
+The mother’s lawyer, David S. Cohen, called the decision a victory for public health and the rights of women and children.

+“There are many states that have decided by statute to label this type of behavior child abuse, but the majority do not,” Cohen said Friday.
+“We think that’s the right way to approach this, because this is a health issue and the worst thing you can do with a health issue is punish people.
+It drives people from treatment and it results in worse outcomes for everyone.”

+The National Conference of State Legislatures has said the question of how to handle the exposure of unborn children to illegal drugs has been a challenge for states, raising issues of how to keep families together and cope with the strain on the foster care system.